2022 United States treasurer elections: Ohio

-Incumbent Republican Robert Sprague is running for re-election.
-Democratic mayor of Marion Scott Schertzer is running against him.
+Incumbent Republican Robert Sprague successfully ran for re-election.
+Democratic mayor of Marion Scott Schertzer ran against him.

 Sprague and Schertzer won their respective primaries on May 3.

 Oklahoma

-Incumbent Republican Randy McDaniel is retiring.
+Incumbent Republican Randy McDaniel retired.
 Republican candidates included Oklahoma County county clerk David B. Hooten, former chairman of the Oklahoma Tax Commission Clark Jolley, and state representative Todd Russ.

 The only Democratic candidate is Charles De Coune, who ran for treasurer in 2018 as an independent.
 Gregory J. Sadler is running as a Libertarian.

 Russ won his runoff on August 23, while de Coune won his primary on June 28.
+Russ won the general election.

 Rhode Island

-Incumbent Democrat Seth Magaziner is term-limited and cannot seek a third term.
+Incumbent Democrat Seth Magaziner was term-limited and cannot seek a third term.
 Democratic candidates included former Central Falls mayor James Diossa and Rhode Island Commerce Secretary Stefan Pryor.

-The only Republican candidate is North Kingstown finance director James Lathrop.
+The only Republican candidate was North Kingstown finance director James Lathrop.

+Diossa won the primary and the general election.

 South Carolina

-Incumbent Republican Curtis Loftis is running for re-election.
+Incumbent Republican Curtis Loftis ran for re-election.
 His only opponent is Sarah E. Work, a member of the Alliance Party.

 Loftis won his primary on June 14.
+He won re-election.

 South Dakota

-Incumbent Republican Josh Haeder is running for re-election.
+Incumbent Republican Josh Haeder ran for re-election.

 Haeder won the nomination at the Republican state convention on June 25.

-John Cunningham is the Democratic nominee.
+John Cunningham was the Democratic nominee.